US extends economic aid to Greenland to counter China, Russia in Arctic

 The United States plans this year to open a consulate in Greenland's capital Nuuk for the first time since 1953.
 Russia has stepped up its military capabilities in the Arctic, while China calls itself a "near Arctic state" and has laid plans for a Polar Silk Road focused on new Arctic shipping routes and access to natural resources.

-The United States has paid little attention to the Arctic in the last two decades, but the officials said it is "in the process of adjusting our Arctic policy to today's new strategic realities."
-The Danish foreign ministry was not immediately available for comment.
+The United States has paid little attention to the Arctic in the last two decades, but the officials said it was "in the process of adjusting our Arctic policy to today's new strategic realities."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)